 They offer consistent performance and expansion to target, and are available in the main calibers.
 I used them personally in an old 45 ACP XDMOD.2 I used to carry and they fed and performed great.

 Now that Remington is back to making ammunition full time, this one should hopefully be easier to find in the stores and online.

 The PDX Defender ammo from Winchester is part of their Elite line and was explicitly manufactured to surpass the requirements of the new FBI protocols for personal defense ammo.

 Using a bonded, jacketed hollow point, the PDX Defender has been shown to have excellent expansion, 100% weight retention, and consistent penetration, even when facing multiple barriers.

-The PDX Defender ammo is currently being used by many law enforcement agencies and is being tested for use with the FBI as their duty ammo.
+The PDX Defender ammo is currently being used by many law enforcement agencies with good results.

 While this ammo appears to be very promising, it is relatively new on the market.
 This means there is not a lot of real-world usage, or as much 3rd party testing as the other ammo on the market, which is one of the main reasons for it appearing lower on our list.